gloveboxes/Ubuntu-for-Azure-Developers/README.md

-At the time of writting (May 25, 2018) I had more success installing the latest Azure Function Core Tools via npm than apt.
+At the time of writing (May 25, 2018) I had more success installing the latest Azure Function Core Tools via npm than apt.

-### Install Azure Funcion Core Tools with npm Package Management
+### Install Azure Function Core Tools with npm Package Management

 ```bash
 sudo apt install nodejs && \